-The St Antony’s College, University of Oxford, in partnership with the Swire Charitable Trust and the Oxford and Cambridge Society of Kenya offers Master Award on the basis of both academic merit and potential as well as financial need.
+The St Antony’s College, University of Oxford, in partnership with the Swire Charitable Trust and the Oxford and Cambridge Society of Kenya offers Master Scholarship on the basis of both academic merit and potential as well as financial need.

-The grant is exclusively open for the nationals of Kenya in any subject offered at St Antony’s College.
+The scholarship is exclusively open for the nationals of Kenya in any subject offered at St Antony’s College.
 The aim of the award is to strengthen the bond between the students of the UK and Kenya.

 The Oxford and Cambridge Society of Kenya was founded in the 1920s, and since then has represented alumni of both universities in Kenya.
 It has about 200 members and has long supported Kenyan students on courses in Oxford and Cambridge.